mZaiam/statistics/README.md

 # Statistics
-This repository has some simulations and experiments involving my statistics course.
+This repository has some simulations and experiments involving my statistics and thermodynamical statistics course.